 You can export unlimited Table views on our Business, Business Plus, and Enterprise Plans.

-Guests can access Table views on any List or Folder they have access to.
+Guests can access Table views on any List or Folder they have access permissions to view.

 Add a Table view

 Enter a name for this view.

 Check the Private view box if you don't want anyone else to access it.

 Check the Pin view box if you want it to always display.

 Table view allows you to choose what you want to see and hide what you don't!

 For example, you always see tags on List view with no option to hide them.
 In Table view, tags are a column you can hide if they aren't relevant to you.

 Tip: You can use the arrows on your keyboard to navigate between cells and quickly update information along the way.